IronLanguages/ironpython3/Documentation/differences-from-c-python.md

 # Codecs

 * Some single-byte codecs may have unused positions in their codepage.
-There are differences how CPython and IronPython (and .NET) handle such cases.
+There are differences between how CPython and IronPython (and .NET) handle such cases.

 A simple example is encoding Windows-1252.
 According to the information on Microsoft's and the Unicode Consortium's websites, positions 81, 8D, 8F, 90, and 9D are unused; however, the Windows API `MultiByteToWideChar` maps these to the corresponding C1 control codes.
 The Unicode "best fit" mapping [documents this behavior](https://www.unicode.org/Public/MAPPINGS/VENDORS/MICSFT/WindowsBestFit/bestfit1252.txt).
 CPython will treat those bytes as invalid, while IronPython will map them to the "best fit" Unicode character: